AlekEagle/cumulonimbus-frontend/PRIVACY.md

 ## General Data Protection Regulation (GDPR) Requests

 Outside of logs, all data We store related to Your account can be accessed via Your dashboard.
-If you'd like to access all logs related to Your account, you can reach out to <gdpr@alekeagle.com> using the email attributed to Your account, in which you will receive Your information in 2 business days.
+If You would like to access all logs related to Your account, You can reach out to <gdpr@alekeagle.com> using the email attributed to Your account, in which you will receive Your information in 2 business days.

-Anyone may make a request, irregardless if you live under a jurisdiction with the GDPR or CCPA regulations.
+Anyone may make a request, irregardless if You live under a jurisdiction with the GDPR or CCPA regulations.

 ## Contact